faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 If we see a spike (a sharp rise and then a sharp fall) in our crash reports, then there may be other factors of components of the system architecture in play.
 For example, if our app relies on a back-end server that is updated in a problematic way for our app, we could see crashes until the server has been fixed.

 The timing of problems can be awkward.
-For example, when dealing with security credentials such as certificates, it is best to set their expiry date not during traditional vacation periods (such as Christmas or Chinese New Year) because when they expire, there might be few staff available to rectify the problem.
+For example, when dealing with security credentials such as certificates, it is best to set their expiry date to not being  during traditional vacation periods (such as Christmas or Chinese New Year) because when they expire, there might be few staff available to rectify the problem.

 It is bad practice to release a major software update prior to a popular vacation period.
 If our market opportunity requires the product be released for a vacation period, staffing needs to be setup to accommodate potential problems.